Sorry, you need to enable JavaScript to visit this website.

 Advantages of the percentage method

-The biggest advantage of the percentage method is that it’s easy to calculate.
-This is the prime reason so many employers choose this method.
-It’s also easier for you to determine how much federal tax withholdings will impact your bonus payment.
+An advantage of the percentage method is that it’s easy to calculate.
+This may be a reason so many employers choose this method.
+It may also be easier for you to determine how much federal tax withholdings will impact your bonus payment.

 Disadvantages of percentage method